RouHim/beammp-container-image/README.md

 Just copy the downloaded zip file into the `mods` folder.

 ### Custom maps:
-First Copy the downloaded zip file into the `mods` folder.
+Copy the downloaded zip file into the `mods` folder.

 Now we have to find out the custom map path name (e.g.: `/levels/car_jump_arena/info.json`), to set it later in the as map to load.